Head off the beaten track into Fiji’s interior. Experience its dramatic peaks, sparkling rivers, unique history and rich culture.

 - Earplugs – just in case someone nearby snores or the village roosters get going too early!

 Our itineraries are designed for hikers.
 While they cover a variety of levels of difficulty, they are enjoyed most by people with a good level of fitness who hike regularly.
 The visit to Nabalesere and their waterfall is within most people’s ability.
 The track is 1.5km each way, with some up and down, but no time pressure.
 All the other walks are more strenuous.
-Our longer itineraries should leave you feeling satisfyingly tired after a good day’s hiking and a sense of achievement.
+Longer days should leave you feeling satisfyingly tired after a good day’s hiking with a sense of achievement.
 The challenge of walking in Fiji comes from the heat, humidity, remoteness and the nature of the tracks, which are not constructed paths, are uneven, and can become muddy and slippery.
+If you don’t exercise regularly, we’d recommend getting out on the trail before you come to Fiji, as you’ll enjoy your trip with us all the more!

 Approach or trail shoes are ideal for Fiji conditions.
 But trainers/runners with a good grip or other walking shoes will do.
 Avoid stylish trainers with no grip!
 Paths can be slippery and muddy – especially after rain.
 We will also be crossing small creeks and some larger rivers, and you will get your feet and up to your knees wet!
 We recommend keeping your shoes on at all times, whether you’re crossing a river or even swimming.